 |SCIENCE OF CYCLING CLINIC SERIES||YOGA FOR CYCLISTS|

-A rider’s power to weight ratio at FTP has been demonstrated to be the most reliable predictor of cycling performance in events of all types.
-1 A power meter is the only tool that allows a rider to objectively measure and train their FTP as a means to achieving their riding goals.
+A rider’s power to weight ratio at FTP has been demonstrated to be the most reliable predictor of cycling performance in events ranging from triathlon to criterium racing or gran fondo and century rides.
+If you want to climb better, ride more powerfully on the flats, or just hang on the back of a fast moving group ride, it's improvement in the amount of wattage you can produce at functional threshold that will make it happen.
+And a power meter is the only tool that allows a rider to objectively measure and train their FTP as a means to achieving those goals.

 Course duration will be 12 weeks with options for 8 and 4 week plans.
 Twice-a-week group training sessions will be complimented by bi-weekly forums by guest speakers on topics ranging from aerobic development to developing a training plan for targeting key events, as well as bike fit, nutrition, and injury prevention.
 Riders will be given a personalized training plan via TrainingPeaks.com and ‘homework’ for the days the group sessions does not meet.
 Riders who sign up for the course will also be able to purchase a Stages Power Meter at significant discount.

 The course will be led by Chris Duffy.
 Chris holds a Master of Science in Kinesiology and Applied Physiology from University of Southern California.
 A long time user of powermeters for training, Chris raced professionally in Europe from 2005-2009 and became a USA Cycling Level II and Power Training Certified Coach in 2010.
 He is also one of a dozen Retul Certified Master Fitters in the USA.